IgorMitrofanov/IgorMitrofanov/README.md

 - A/B testing 📊
 - statistical hypothesis testing 📊

-Please feel free to explore my GitHub repositories to learn more about my work and my approach to data analysis and machine learning.
-Thank you for visiting my profile!

 <!--
 **IgorMitrofanov/IgorMitrofanov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.